expo/expo/docs/pages/eas-update/debug-updates.md

 ### Viewing network requests

 Another way to identify the root cause of an issue is to look at the network requests that the app is making to EAS servers, then viewing the responses.
-We recommend using a progam like [Proxyman](https://proxyman.io/) or [Charles Proxy](https://www.charlesproxy.com/) to watch network requests from our app.
+We recommend using a program like [Proxyman](https://proxyman.io/) or [Charles Proxy](https://www.charlesproxy.com/) to watch network requests from our app.

 With either program, we'll need to follow their instructions for installing an SSL certificate, so that the program can decode HTTPS requests.
 Once that's set up in a simulator or on an actual device, we can open our app and watch requests.